 Pay transparency will become a mandate.

-With new pay transparency laws (now in eight states), employee activism and an incredibly dynamic, distributed employment market, responsible business leaders will take control of their compensation practices - this year, not next.
+With new pay transparency laws (now in eight states), employee activism and an incredibly dynamic, distributed employment market, responsible business leaders will take control of their compensation practices and pay transparency - this year, not next.

-Compensation is a fiduciary responsibility as the largest cost for any start-up, as well as one of the most important drivers for hiring and retention.
-Leaders driven to do good will bring compensation out of the back office, where it’s a manual and resource-heavy slog, and into the enterprise stack as an automated, business driver.
+Compensation and pay transparency are a fiduciary responsibility as the largest cost for any company, as well as one of the most important drivers for hiring and retention.
+Leaders driven to do good will bring compensation and pay transparency out of the back office, where it’s a manual and resource-heavy slog, and into the enterprise stack as an automated, business driver.

 Companies will say goodbye to salary negotiations.

-Companies that develop compensation strategies and communicate them effectively to employees create pay transparency.
+Companies that develop compensation and pay transparency strategies and communicate them effectively to employees create pay transparency.
 This doesn’t mean that every employee knows what others earn; rather, employers provide an understanding of pay decisions and the opportunity for compensation at each level.

 There are degrees of pay transparency, of course, but when business leaders develop their compensation strategies (through market analysis and setting clear pay and equity bands for each level), and then communicate them clearly to employees, the need for salary negotiations is effectively eliminated.